Balance is Key for Husband-and-Wife Franchise Owners. Here are Tips to Running a Business with Your Spouse.

 There is a famous saying: “the couple that plays together, stays together.”
-But what about the couple that works together?
+But what about couples in business together?
 While it can be difficult, married couples have found success together as franchise business owners.
 But should spouses go into business together?
 What are the advantages and disadvantages for married business owners?

 If couples who have succeeded together in the past are any indication, then the answer is yes.
 The evidence is seen in many industries from window cleaning franchises to vending businesses.
 Before going into business with your spouse, it is important to have a balance between your marriage and your professional life.
 For married couples, business ownership can be a dream come true or a nightmare depending on how they handle it.

 Franchising offers couples many benefits, including a proven system with support and training.
 This is what makes owning a franchise attractive for husband-and-wife teams.
-It is also beneficial for a couple to own and operate a franchise because they can divide and conquer.
+It is also beneficial for couples working together to own and operate a franchise because they can divide and conquer.
 For example, one person can run the administrative aspects of the business, including ordering inventory and dealing with sales, while the other spouse focuses on customers and marketing.

 There are downsides for franchisee couples, as well.
 Having a work-life balance can be difficult since you are both running the same business and household.
 But here are ways that couples can effectively run a franchise business together.

-Couples should agree on the direction of the business.
+Couples in business together should agree on the direction of the business.
 Do they want to expand the business with multiple locations or are they satisfied with one?
-Couples should examine every aspect of the business before diving in.
+Spouses should examine every aspect of the business before diving in.

 Define Responsibilities and Roles